Fed's latest steps risk its credibility: Lacker

-NEW YORK Dec 17 (Reuters) - A Federal Reserve policymaker on Monday redoubled his opposition to the U.S. central bank's accommodative policies, warning that its latest policy steps "test the limits" of the Fed's hard-won credibility.
+(Reuters) - A top Federal Reserve policymaker on Monday redoubled his opposition to the central bank's accommodative policies, warning that its latest policy steps "test the limits" of the Fed's hard-won credibility on inflation.

-Repeating arguments he has made in the past, Richmond Fed President Jeffrey Lacker said on CNBC television that the central bank's growing stable of assets makes it much more vulnerable to "small errors."
+Repeating arguments he has made in the past, Richmond Fed President Jeffrey Lacker said the central bank's growing stable of assets makes it much more vulnerable to "small errors."

 The Fed is "straining to provide as much stimulus as possible without endangering our price-stability credibility," he said on CNBC television.
 "My worry and the reason I dissented ... is that we seem to be willing to test the limits of that credibility."

 The Fed last week stepped up its bond-buying plan, meant to spur investment and economic growth.
 For the first time, it also pledged to keep interest rates near zero while unemployment remained above 6.5 percent, provided inflation remains contained below 2.5 percent.
 This replaced a previous commitment to hold rates down until at least mid-2015.